evoisec/sensor-data-analytics/README.md

 Photoplethysmography is still a technically challenging area and hence to enable further research and data analysis, the Photoplethysmography signal data is complemented with CORRELATED/supporting signal datasets of other modalities - body worn accelerometer, temperature, respiration, etc sensor signal timeseries datasets

-My business interpreatation is that it is hoped that the CORRELATED sensor signal datasets, when used together with the PPG signal datasets, would improve the PPG sensor design and signal processing.
-The correlated signal data would provide CORRECTIVE information enabling that
+My business interpreatation is that it is hoped that the CORRELATED sensor signal datasets, when used together with the PPG signal dataset, would improve the PPG sensor design and signal processing.
+The correlated signal data would provide CORRECTIVE information enabling that.
+Hence the alignment of these timeseries dataset becomes key data processing task.
+This is further complicated by the fact that the signal timeseries lack absolute timestamps for the individual data points they contain and also the fact that the signals are sampled/measured at different frequencies (as expressed in Hz)

 The sensor timeseries are complemented with Reference data consisting of Labels of Type of Activities performed by the test subject during specific time periods within sensor signal timeseries dataset

 The presence of several CORRELATED, different, sensor signal, time series datasets requires a method/algorithm for their synchronization/join, to enable their joined analysis / study with the business objective of improvement PPG

-This would require methods / algorithms for Data Indexing and Joining
+This would require methods / algorithms for Data Indexing and Joining overcoming the lack of absolute timestamps for individual data points and different signal sampling/measurement frequencies

 #### Cross Dataset Indexing - Indexing/Synchronization/Join Across Datasets